abdoogirl/groupproject1/README.md

 2. Remove entry - Afrika and Aaron
 3. mark entry as complete - Aaron
 4. bootstrap and css - Liz and Abby
-Hey I need to change getelementsbytagname to getelementsbyclassname since I think there is more li's in the traverse.html you made other than the list.
-So just in case you're wondering why the code messed up.